 A good partner is not donor-driven but has already engaged in the work that God has given them.
 We invite good partners to keep us accountable and responsible in sharing to bring equality.
 A good partner will encourage us to good accountability and be willing to be held accountable.
 Accountability is not about trust as much as it is extending dignity.
 The purpose of our partnership is for equality.
 It takes a team.
 The far off missionary brings change whereas the native evangelists bring authenticity.

 "It started with giving a hand up, rather than a hand out" - Tom Kilian

-Tom was born in South Amboy, New Jersey and grew up in North Carolina.
-At age eighteen he was selected for the scientific expedition, "Operation Raleigh" (a project spearheaded by Prince Charles of Wales).
+Tom was born in South Amboy, New Jersey, and grew up in North Carolina.
+At age eighteen he was selected for the scientific expedition, "Operation Raleigh" Australia Expedition 9a 1986 (a project spearheaded by Prince Charles of Wales).
 He pursued theological studies in Elizabeth City, NC where he had met his wife, Sandie.
 Being an ordained minister, Kilian preached at churches within three states.
 He studied art at the College of the Albemarle and held craftsmen jobs.
 Kilian initially used his creativity to raise awareness about the Darfur Genocide by creating an art exhibit in 2008.
 His initial ambition was to raise support for a project on the border of Darfur.

 He created the "Darfur Monument" with the vision that proceeds could be used for funding an orphanage or hospital.
 His artistic endeavor became published in the North Carolina magazine Our State and public interest grew.
 Humanitarian groups took an interest, inviting Kilian to partner with them so that the plan could be realized.
 Kilian took an invitation and traveled to Darfur.